This is a very important lesson as these classifications are used throught this unit and unit 5 so remain focused!!!!

 --FIXED vs VARIABLE COSTS--

-FIXED COSTS refer to COSTS THAT REMAIN UNCHANGED when OUTPUT CHANGES.
+FIXED COSTS refer to COSTS THAT REMAIN UNCHANGED/DO NOT VARY when OUTPUT CHANGES.

 VARIABLE COSTS refer to COSTS THAT CHANGE, when OUTPUT CHANGES.

-Create a two column table with 5 examples of fixed costs in the left column and 5 examples of variable costs in the right column @TES, in this case output refers the number of students we teach.
+Create a two column table with 5 examples of fixed costs in the left column and 5 examples of variable costs in the right column @Your school, in this case output refers the number of students we teach.

 Quickly sketch a diagram with 'Quantity (Q)' on the x-axis and 'Cost ($)' on the y-axis, then sketch the variable cost and fixed cost curve, explaining their shape.